-White House Calls For Probe, Offers No Proof of Wiretapping
+White House Calls for Probe, Offers No Proof of Wiretapping

 A day after President Donald Trump claimed without evidence that the Obama administration had wiretapped him when he was a candidate, the White House sought to spin it as merely a request for more information and called on Congress to investigate.

-“All we’re saying is, let’s take a closer look.
+“All we’re saying is let’s take a closer look.
 Let’s look into this.
-If this happened, if this is accurate, this is the biggest overreach and the biggest scandal,” White House spokesperson Sarah Huckabee Sanders said on ABC News.
+If this happened, if this is accurate, this is the biggest overreach and the biggest scandal,” White House spokeswoman Sarah Huckabee Sanders said on ABC News.

+That’s not all the president said, however, when he spoke of the allegations as fact.

-The White House’s careful attempt to spin Trump’s unequivocal allegations into a call for investigation comes just 24 hours after the president’s early Saturday morning tweet storm when he said he’d learned he’d been wiretapped.
-He offered no evidence and, in the last day, both Republicans and Democrats have called on the White House to provide evidence to substantiate the claims.
+The White House’s careful attempt to shift Trump’s unequivocal allegations into a call for investigation comes just 24 hours after the president’s tweet storm early Saturday morning, when he said he’d learned he’d been wiretapped.
+He offered no evidence, and, in the last day, both Republicans and Democrats have called on the White House to provide evidence to substantiate the claims.

 Related: Former DNI James Clapper: ‘I Can Deny’ Wiretap of Trump Tower

-Meanwhile, the Committees the White House has called on to investigate the matter toed a fine line as Democrats sought to politicize the president’s unsubstantiated claims and Republicans worked to stay out of the fray.
+Meanwhile, the committees the White House has called on to investigate toed a fine line.
+Democrats sought to politicize the president’s unsubstantiated claims, and Republicans worked to stay out of the fray.

+Richard Burr of North Carolina, the Republican chairman of the Senate Select Committee on Intelligence, said his committee “will follow the evidence where it leads.”

 Related: Analysis: The Quiet Response to President Trump’s Explosive Claim

-The Republican chair of the House’s Select Committee on Intelligence Chairman, California’s Rep. Devin Nunes, released a statement saying the Committee would “investigate this issue if the evidence warrants it,” while noting that this wasn’t a change — the committee’s investigation already involved the U.S. government’s actions.
+The Republican chairman of the House Select Committee on Intelligence Chairman, Devin Nunes of California, released a statement saying the committee would “investigate this issue if the evidence warrants it,” while noting that this wasn’t a change — the committee’s investigation already involved the U.S. government’s actions.

-The ranking Democrat on the same committee, California’s Rep. Adam Schiff, slammed the president.
+The ranking Democrat on the same committee, Adam Schiff of California, slammed the president.

 “Today, it became all the more clear that President Trump’s claim that he was illegally wire-tapped by President Obama was based on little more than Breitbart or other conspiracy-based news,” he said in part.
 “Sean Spicer today tweeted that the Administration would have no further comment until this matter was investigated and who can blame him: not even Spicer wishes to have to speak to such a unsubstantiated charge.”